elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 >- challenges:  improve the level of human-computer integration.
 > - There remains a need to ...

 Among them, VR has gained a lot of attention due to its immersion and the interaction method that can be changed virtually.
+VR is no longer a new word.
+With the development of technology in recent years, VR devices are gradually becoming more accessible to users.
+With the improvement of hardware devices, the new generation of VR headsets have higher resolution and wider field of view.
+And in terms of handle positioning, with the development of computer vision in the past few years, VR devices can now use only the four cameras mounted on the VR headset to achieve accurate spatial positioning, and support hand tracking, accurately capturing every movement of hand joints.
+While VR are often considered entertainment devices, VR brings more than that.
+It plays an important role in many fields such as entertainment, training, education and medical care.

-VR is reliable as a novel alternative to human-robot interaction.
+The use of VR in human-computer collaboration also has the potential.
+In terms of reliability, VR is reliable as a novel alternative to human-robot interaction.
 The interaction tasks that users can accomplish with VR devices do not differ significantly from those using real operating systems\cite{Villani:2018ub}.
-VR displays can provide users with stereo viewing cues, which makes collaborative human-robot interaction tasks in certain situations more efficient and performance better \cite{Liu:2017tw}.
+In terms of user experience and operational efficiency, VR displays can provide users with stereo viewing cues, which makes collaborative human-robot interaction tasks in certain situations more efficient and performance better \cite{Liu:2017tw}.

+However, there remains a need to explore human-computer interaction patterns and improve the level of human-computer integration\cite{Wang:2017uy}.
+Intuitive and easy-to-use interaction methods can enable the user to explore the environment as intentionally as possible and improve the efficiency of search and rescue.